 How to Plant & Grow Cucumbers in Phoenix

-The space you decide to plant your cucumbers should determine the best form to grow.
+To determine the best cucumber form to grow consider your available space.
 If you have vertical space choose a vining form and if you prefer to plant cucumbers as a container plant a bush form would work better.

 Companion Plants for Cucumbers